Woman using one of the best travel credit cards to purchase her next travel adventure.

 What about the annual fee?

-Although many people are put off by the annual fee associated with many travel credit cards, I can attest to the fact that they’re absolutely worth it.
-They often pay for themselves over the course of the year.
-I’ve been using my trusty Capital One Venture card since 2018, although I do intend to upgrade soon.
-(To spring for the Chase Sapphire Reserve or stick with Capital One upgrade to Venture X… that is the question.)
+Although many people are put off by the annual fee associated with many travel credit cards, they often pay for themselves over the year.
+I used my trusty Capital One Venture card from 2018 to the beginning of 2024.

 Over time, these benefits can outweigh the card’s annual fee.
 However, their worth depends on individual spending habits and travel frequency.
 If you travel often and can pay off the balance monthly, they’re a great asset.
 But if you rarely travel or carry a monthly balance, the interest and fees might outweigh the benefits.